usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 Because relatively few individuals with disabilities were using nontraditional mobility devices in 1991, there was no pressing need for the 1991 title III regulation to define the terms "wheelchair" or "other power-driven mobility device," to expound on what would constitute a reasonable modification in policies, practices, or procedures under &sect; 36.302, or to set forth within that section specific requirements for the accommodation of mobility devices.
 Since the issuance of the 1991 title III regulation, however, the choices of mobility devices available to individuals with disabilities have increased dramatically.
 The Department has received complaints about and has become aware of situations where individuals with mobility disabilities have utilized devices that are not designed primarily for use by an individual with a mobility disability, including the Segway&reg; Personal Transporter (Segway&reg; PT), golf cars, all-terrain vehicles (ATVs), and other locomotion devices.

 The Department also has received questions from public accommodations and individuals with mobility disabilities concerning which mobility devices must be accommodated and under what circumstances.
-Indeed, there has been litigation concerning the legal obligations of covered entities to accommodate individuals with mobility disabilities who wish to use an electronic personal assistance mobility device (EPAMD), such as the Segway<sup>® </sup>PT, as a mobility device.
+Indeed, there has been litigation concerning the legal obligations of covered entities to accommodate individuals with mobility disabilities who wish to use an electronic personal assistance mobility device (EPAMD), such as the Segway&reg;PT, as a mobility device.
 The Department has participated in such litigation as amicus curiae. *See* *Ault v.
 Walt Disney World Co.,* No. 6:07–cv–1785–Orl–31KRS, 2009 WL 3242028 (M.D.
 Fla.
 Oct.
 6, 2009).
 Much of the litigation has involved shopping malls where businesses have refused to allow persons with disabilities to use EPAMDs. *See*, *e.g.*, *McElroy v.
 Simon Property Group, *No. 08– 404 RDR, 2008 WL 4277716 (D. Kan.
 Sept.
 15, 2008) (enjoining mall from prohibiting the use of a Segway&reg; PT as a mobility device where an individual agrees to all of a mall's policies for use of the device, except indemnification); Shasta Clark,* Local Man Fighting Mall Over Right to Use Segway,* WATE 6 News, July 26, 2005, available at *http://www.wate.com/Global/ story.asp?s=3643674* (last visited June 24, 2010).

 In response to questions and complaints from individuals with disabilities and covered entities concerning which mobility devices must be accommodated and under what circumstances, the Department began developing a framework to address the use of unique mobility devices, concerns about their safety, and the parameters for the circumstances under which these devices must be accommodated.
 As a result, the Department's NPRM proposed two new approaches to mobility devices.
 First, the Department proposed a two-tiered mobility device definition that defined the term "wheelchair" separately from "other powerdriven mobility device."
 Second, the Department proposed requirements to allow the use of devices in each definitional category.
 In &sect; 36.311(a), the NPRM proposed that wheelchairs and manually-powered mobility aids used by individuals with mobility disabilities shall be permitted in any areas open to pedestrian use.
 Section 36.311(b) of the NPRM proposed that a public accommodation 'shall make reasonable modifications in its policies, practices, and procedures to permit the use of other power-driven mobility devices by individuals with disabilities, unless the public accommodation can demonstrate that the use of the device is not reasonable or that its use will result in a fundamental alteration in the nature of the public accommodation's goods, services, facilities, privileges, advantages, or accommodations."
 73 FR 34508, 34556 (June 17, 2008).